ddlhg/RideMate/README.md

 ## Conclusion

 RideMate is a successful example of a Scrum-based front-end project built using modern web development technologies and tools.
-By leveraging FAU Lampserver??, Trello, and Git, the team was able to effectively collaborate, manage, and host the project, resulting in a high-quality application.
+By leveraging Trello, and Git, the team was able to effectively collaborate, manage, and host the project, resulting in a high-quality application.

 ## Collaborators